In the guide

 Legislation applicable to SBV

-Schmallenberg virus is not a notifiable disease and as such there is no legal obligation for producers to notify anyone of an outbreak.
+Schmallenberg virus is not a notifiable disease and there is no legal obligation for producers to notify anyone of an outbreak.
 However, livestock keepers are strongly advised to contact their veterinary surgeon if they believe they have cases among their livestock, so that the appropriate veterinary advice can be given and acted upon.

 The Animal Health and Welfare (Scotland) Act 2006 makes owners and keepers responsible for ensuring that the welfare needs of their animals are met.
-Amongst other things there is a requirement to protect an animal from pain, injury, suffering or disease.
+Amongst other things, there is a requirement to protect an animal from pain, injury, suffering or disease.

 Back to top

-Trading standards
+Trading Standards

-For more information on the work of trading standards services - and the possible consequences of not abiding by the law - please see 'Trading standards: powers, enforcement and penalties'.
+For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see 'Trading Standards: powers, enforcement and penalties'.

 Back to top